About This Chapter

 58. James Madison and Alexander Hamilton

-In this lesson, we will learn about the relationship between two important American Founding Fathers, James Madison and Alexander Hamilton.
-We will explore the ways they worked together and highlight the source of their disagreements.
+In this lesson, learn about the relationship between two important American Founding Fathers, James Madison and Alexander Hamilton.
+Explore the ways they worked together and highlight the source of their disagreements.

 59. James Madison & Slavery